kosdev-code/kos-buildpublish/readme.md

   The artifact is defined and the artifactstore value matches to a file 'repo-myorg.json' contained in the secrets archive.

-8. Finally, create a workflow file in your repository called .github/workflows/kosbuild.yml that triggers the build on pushes to the main branch.
+8. Finally, create a workflow file in your repository called `.github/workflows/kosbuild.yml` (or similar) that triggers the build on pushes to the main branch.

 ```
 name: kos-build